Selim Benachour

-Selim Benachour (سليم بن عاشور, Salīm bin ʻĀshūr; born Slim Ben-Achour on 8 September 1981) is a football coach and former professional player who played as a attacking midfielder.
-He is an assistant coach for the Tunisia national team.
+Selim Benachour (سليم بن عاشور, Salīm bin ʻĀshūr; born Slim Ben-Achour on 8 September 1981) is a football coach and former professional player who played as an attacking midfielder.

-Born in France, he represented Tunisia at international level.
+Born in France, he represented France at youth international level before playing for Tunisia at senior international level.

 Club career

 Paris Saint-Germain

 Born and brought up in Paris, Selim Benachour learned to play his trade at the Paris Saint-Germain academy.
 Benachour began his professional club career with Paris Saint-Germain in 2001 and stayed in the club until 2005.

 After his two loan transfers, he went back to PSG after this, playing on and off for them over the next two seasons.
 Overall he earned 28 caps for his childhood club, scoring one goal.